stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-All this code is tied together in the following factory method on the instance class:
+All this code is tied together in the following factory method that creates a new message handler:

 ```java
 public class Instance {